Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Privacy-preserving community detection for locally distributed networks

-Since DP enjoys the post-processing property, in principle, the local machines can send the dense debiased estimators $\overline{M}_l$'s to the central server where the spectral clustering is further performed on the aggregated matrix $\overline{M}$.
-However, both the communication and computational cost can be very high for sending the whole dense matrices $\overline{M}_l$'s and performing the aggregation of these matrices on the central server, especially when the matrix dimensions are large.
-Instead, we consider a more efficient distributed algorithm described as follows.
+However, both the communication and computational cost can be very high for sending the whole dense matrices $\sum_{l\in S_i}\overline{M}_l/s$'s and performing further aggregation of these matrices on the central server, especially when the matrix dimensions are large.
+Instead, we consider a more efficient distributed algorithm, as described below.

 We adopt the one-shot averaging framework in \citet{charisopoulos2021communication} for distributed computing performed on our debiased RR-perturbed network matrices.
-That is, on the $l$th machine, we first compute the eigen-decomposition of $\overline{M}_l$, and obtain the matrix $\hat{V}_l\in\mathbb R^{n\times K}$ that consists of the first $K$ eigenvectors, for all $l=1,...,L$.
+That is, on the $i$th machine, we first compute the eigen-decomposition on $\sum_{l\in S_i}\overline{M}_l/s$, and obtain the matrix $\hat{V}_i\in\mathbb R^{n\times K}$ that consists of the first $K$ eigenvectors, for all $i\in [m]$.
 On the central server, we average all the local solutions.
-Note that direct averaging is inferior due to the orthogonal ambiguity of the problem, i.e., for any orthogonal matrix $Z$, $\hat{V}_lZ$ also forms a valid orthonormal basis of the subspaces formed by $\hat{V}_l$.
-Hence, $\hat{V}_l$'s are not guaranteed to be close to each other, even if their corresponding subspaces are close.
-In light of this, the local $\hat{V}_l$'s must be aligned with each other before averaging.
+Note that direct averaging is inferior due to the orthogonal ambiguity of the problem, i.e., for any orthogonal matrix $Z$, $\hat{V}_iZ$ also forms a valid orthonormal basis of the subspaces formed by $\hat{V}_i$.
+Hence, $\hat{V}_i$'s are not guaranteed to be close to each other, even if their corresponding subspaces are close.
+In light of this, the local $\hat{V}_i$'s must be aligned with each other before averaging.

 To avoid the orthogonal ambiguity of the problem, we use the \emph{Procrustes fixing} strategy \citep{schonemann1966generalized,cape2020orthogonal,charisopoulos2021communication,guo2021privacy}.
 For two matrices $V_1,V_2$ to be aligned, we can map $V_2$ to $V_1$ using an orthogonal transformation solved by the following optimization,